kcl20/Assignment-4-Kenny-Li/README.md

 ## Description

 Displays a quiz of 5 questions, multiple choice.
-Answering a question correctly adds to the score.
+Answering a question correctly adds 10 points to the score.
 Answering a question incorrectly deducts 10 seconds from the timer.

+Screenshot: (./assets/Quiz screenshot.png)

 ## Table of Contents (Optional)